P r i n t i n g t h e M a n u s c r i p t s a t . . .

 Customizing the printout from your browser.

-Internet Explorer prints page numbers on the right side of each page by default, but some other browsers such as Netscape and Firefox, print them on the left.
-Some of the newer versions of Netscape and the new Firefox web-browser allow you to customize the header and footer placements in a 'Page Setup' window.
-[In other words, you can make sure that the page numbers are on the right side of each page so that when the document is bound, the page numbers can be seen; also you might perhaps want to blank out the date/time, the URL, etc.]
+Older versions of Internet Explorer and Safari web browsers and the newer Google Chrome, Opera, and Brave print page numbers on the right side of each page by default, but some other browsers such as Firefox and the old Netscape, print them on the left.
+Some web-browsers today allow you to customize the header and footer placements in a 'Page Setup' window.
+[In other words, you can make sure that the page numbers are on the right side of each page so that when the document is bound, the page numbers can be seen; also you might perhaps want to blank out the date/time, the URL, etc. If printing 2-sided, you might center the page numbers.]

 Printer Problems.